rishikesanr/portfolio/README.md

 ## Projects
 ### [Cardboard Field Experiment](https://github.com/rishikesanr/Field-Experiment-Cardboard-Sign)

 This study explores that with COVID-19, our attitudes toward physical contact could have shifted, affecting our high-five choices.
 Our experiment shows how small visual cues can shape social behavior, with air high fives remaining popular amid ongoing concerns about health and safety.
 Also it explores if the gender of someone holding a cardboard sign influences people's preference for physical or air high fives.
-It's thrilling to uncover these insights into how our behavior evolves in response to changing circumstances.
+On high level, we used block experimental design, performed hypothesis and contingency tests to explore the significance of physical interactions which could further be related and significant to business, and other promotional activities.

 ![Alamo Square, San Francisco](/assets/images/FE.png)

 ### [English Premier League Prediction Analytics](https://github.com/rishikesanr/EPL-Prediction-Analytics)

 This project means a lot to me.
 When I was watching a Liverpool game in New York, I started thinking about how well fans could guess the outcome.
 I wanted to look into this further by checking how fans felt before big football matches and using that to guess who would win.
 Instead of using old player or match stats, I believe I could use the fans sentiments which I consider to be super fun instrumental variable.
-This project is still ongoing.
+So the idea is to develop sentiment models using NLP techniques, using data from public soccer forums to predict match outcomes based on online sentiment polarities, which has the potential to help in making informed betting decisions by capturing the latest trends before the game.

 ![11th Street Bar, New York City](/assets/images/liverpool.png)

 ### [Craigslist Content Analysis](https://github.com/rishikesanr/craigslist-content-analysis)

-This ongoing project focuses on analyzing the descriptions of free materials listings scraped from Craigslist to uncover valuable insights into the types of items commonly offered for free, trends in popular free materials, and patterns in how these items are described and categorized, especially in the San Francisco Bay Area.
+This ongoing project focuses on analyzing the descriptions of free materials listings scraped from Craigslist to uncover valuable insights into the types of items commonly offered for free, especially in the San Francisco Bay Area, which could offer insights into product popularity shifts and market saturation dynamics.

+You can look for more projects in my github :)

 ## Social
 ### Connect with me!